joshiyash05/acm/backend/chat/template/readme.md

-# it consits of all the static files used.
+# it consits of all the HTML files also known as templates.